sharif-ds/sharif-ds.github.io/README.md

 permalink: /:path/
 seo:
   type: Course
-  name: Large Language Models
+  name: Data Structures and Algorithms
 ---

-# Large Language Models Course
+# Data Structures and Algorithms Course

 Welcome to the Large Language Models course at Sharif University of Technology!
 This course delves into the fascinating world of large language models, a pivotal area of artificial intelligence that has transformed the field of natural language processing (NLP).
 Over the semester, we will explore the theoretical foundations and practical applications of these cutting-edge models.